MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 - blocs
 - special conditioning

-*Packages.* We manipulate data using data.table syntax.
+*Packages.* We load midfielddata for its practice data and data.table for its data manipulation syntax.

 ``` r